Engineering Biquadratic Interactions in Spin-1 Chains by Spin-1/2 Spacers: Results

-Using atomistic modelling, we now discuss how hybrid spin-chain models can be realised using nanographenes.
-Fig.~\ref{fig:fig1}(a) presents a nanographene-based hybrid spin-1/-$\frac 12$ model consisting of two types of triangular graphene quantum dots with zigzag edges.
+Using atomistic modeling, we now discuss how hybrid spin-chain models can be realized using nanographenes.
+Figure~\ref{fig:fig1}(a) presents a nanographene-based hybrid spin-1/spin-$\frac 12$ model consisting of two types of triangular graphene quantum dots with zigzag edges.
 The larger (red) triangles consist of $N=22$ carbon atoms and are known as triangulenes\cite{pavlivcek2017synthesis,mishra2019synthesis}.
-The smaller (blue) triangles contain $N=13$ carbon atoms and are known as Phenalenyls\cite{MandalPhenalenyl2022,kubo2015phenalenyl}.
-These are open shell nanographenes with two unpaired electrons forming a triplet $S=1$ in the ground state (due to the exchange interaction $J_1$ which is proportional to onsite Coulomb interaction \cite{Ezawa2008}), and one unpaired electron forming a ground state with $S=\frac{1}{2}$.
-The unpaired electrons of both structures localize at the edges \cite{Ezawa2007, Rossier2007, GuccluPRL2009, Potasz2010ZeroEnergy,potasz2012}.
+The smaller (blue) triangles contain $N=13$ carbon atoms and are known as phenalenyls\cite{MandalPhenalenyl2022,kubo2015phenalenyl}.
+Both triangulene and phenalenyl are open-shell nanographenes.
+Triangulene hosts two unpaired electrons that form a triplet ground state with $S=1$ due to the exchange interaction $J_1$, which is proportional to the onsite Coulomb interaction~\cite{Ezawa2008}.
+In contrast, phenalenyl hosts a single unpaired electron, yielding a ground state with $S=\frac{1}{2}$.
+The unpaired electrons of both structures localize at the edges \cite{Rossier2007, GuccluPRL2009, Potasz2010ZeroEnergy,potasz2012}.
 When triangles are connected in a manner conforming to the underlying triangular lattice, as depicted in Fig.~\ref{fig:fig1}(a), they couple antiferromagnetically via the superexchange mechanism\cite{Saleem2024}.
-From Fermionic model calculations (see Methods section and Supplementary Section II) combined with perturbation theory for a single spin-1 dimer, i.e. a spin-1-$\frac 12$-$\frac 12$-1 configuration as depicted in the inset of Fig.~\ref{fig:fig2}(b), we are able to determine the parameters for effective spin-$\frac 12$ model: $J_2 = 31.2$~meV, and $J_3 = 58.7$~meV.
+From fermionic model calculations (see Appendix~\ref{app:Atomistic Model}–\ref{app:RealizationUsingNano}) combined with perturbation theory for a single spin-1 dimer, i.e., a spin-1-$\frac 12$-$\frac 12$-1 configuration as depicted in the inset of Fig.~\ref{fig:fig2}(b), we are able to determine the parameters for effective spin-$\frac 12$ model: $J_2 = 31.2$~meV and $J_3 = 58.7$~meV.
 This gives $J_2/J_3\approx0.5$.
-Moreover, a ferromagnetic exchange coupling between two electrons on the large triangles of $J_1 = -459$ meV ensures that triangulene can be treated as a spin-1 object as $|J_1| \gg J_2, J_3$ (see Supplementary Section I and II for details ).
+Moreover, a ferromagnetic exchange coupling between two electrons on the large triangles of $J_1 = -459$ meV ensures that triangulene can be treated as a spin-1 object as $|J_1| \gg J_2, J_3$ (see Appendixes~\ref{app: SpinParams} and \ref{app:RealizationUsingNano} for details).
 Further, we compute the many-body spectrum as a function of the number of spacers in a dimer.
 We find for $N_s=0,2,4,6$ the corresponding values for the effective BLBQ model $J_{\mathrm{eff}} = 17.83, 10.98, 8.56, 6.84$ meV and $\beta_{\mathrm{eff}} = -0.067, -0.207, -0.232, -0.247$.
 Thus, increasing the number of spacers does reduce the effective coupling (and thus the Haldane gap) between the spin-1 sites, but also increases $\beta_{\mathrm{eff}}$, which leads to a reduction in the correlation length.
-The energy scale from a dimer without spacers $N_s=0$ to $N_s=6$ reduces almost three times, while the effective biquadratic term increases (in absolute values) almost four times.
+The energy scale from a dimer without spacers $N_s=0$ to $N_s=6$ reduces almost three times, while the effective biquadratic term increases (in absolute value) almost four times.